Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.

 Location.
 35° 7.963′ N, 81° 48.717′ W. Marker is in Gaffney, South Carolina, in Cherokee County.
-Marker is on Chesnee Highway (Route 11).
+It is on Chesnee Highway (Route 11).
 Marker is in Cowpens National Battlefield.
 Touch for map.
 Marker is in this post office area: Gaffney SC 29341, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within walking distance of this marker.
-Skirmishers Retreat, British Advance (within shouting distance of this marker); Sharpshooters at the Skirmish Line (about 400 feet away, measured in a direct line); Landscape Restoration Project (about 400 feet away); Let 'em Get Within Killin' Distance (about 500 feet away); Colonel Howard's Misunderstood Order (about 600 feet away); A Race for the Grasshopper
+At least 10 other markers are within walking distance of this marker: Skirmishers Retreat, British Advance (within shouting distance of this marker); Sharpshooters at the Skirmish Line (about 400 feet away, measured in a direct line); Landscape Restoration Project (about 400 feet away); Let 'em Get Within Killin' Distance (about 500 feet away); Colonel Howard's Misunderstood Order (about 600 feet away); A Race for the Grasshopper

 Paid Advertisement